Theydon Bois

 Theydon Bois (/ˌθeɪdən ˈbɔɪz, - ˈbɔɪs/ THAY-dən-_-BOYZ-,_-_-BOYSS) is a village and civil parish in the Epping Forest district of Essex, England.
-It is 1 mi south of Epping, 1 mi northeast of Loughton and 6 mi south of Harlow.
-The population was 4,062 as at the 2011 Census.
+It is 1 mi south of Epping, 1 mi north-east of Loughton and 6 mi south of Harlow.
+At the 2021 census the parish had a population of 4,186 and the built up area had a population of 3,419.

-Theydon Bois is inside the M25 motorway near its junction with the M11 motorway.
-It is served by Theydon Bois tube station on the Central line and has one primary school, Theydon Bois Primary School.
-It lies on the edge of Epping Forest.
-It also has the Theydon Bois Interchange, and is well known in the area for having no street lights.
+Theydon Bois is inside the M25 London orbital motorway, near its junction with the M11 motorway.
+It is served by Theydon Bois tube station on the Central line of the London Underground, and has one primary school, Theydon Bois Primary School.
+It lies on the edge of Epping Forest, and is well known in the area for having no street lights.

 History

+Manor and name

-Theydon first occurs as Thecdene in 1062; it probably comes from Old English thæc + denu 'valley where thatching materials are got'.
-The second part of the name refers to the family of Bois (previously, and variously, de Bois, de Boys or de Bosco), which held the manor in the 12th and 13th centuries.
+Theydon Bois takes its name from the family of Bois (previously, and variously, de Bois, de Boys or de Bosco), which held the manor in the 12th and 13th centuries.
+"Theydon" is thought to mean a valley where thatching material grows.
 For the village name, the pronunciation is either "boyce" or "boys".
-When the Great Eastern Railway built its branch to Ongar, it asked the clerk of the Epping Parish Council, John Windas, how it should be spelt.
-As he had some knowledge of French and in view of the village's proximity to the forest, he suggested the best spelling would be 'Bois'.
+The ancient parish contained 2,198 acres.
+About 60 acres in the north were transferred to Epping Urban District in 1896, with further small boundary changes in 1934 and 1946.

+The manor was given to Waltham Abbey by John, son of Peter de Taney, and remained with the abbey until the Dissolution, when it passed to the Crown.
+Edward VI granted it to Sir Thomas Wroth, and it was later bought by Edward Elrington, whose heirs sold it about 1656 to John Smart, a London merchant.
+It afterwards passed through the Meggot, Lethieullier, Hopkins and Dare families.

 Theydon Hall, which is on the site of the ancient manor house, is south of the green on the Abridge road.
-Theydon Hall was the manor house until early in the 17th century.
-The old parish church was nearby, demolished in 1843.
+It ceased to be the manor house early in the 17th century, its place being taken by Birch Hall half a mile west.
+Parsonage Farm, east of the railway station, probably dates from the 15th century, and the parish almshouses in Coppice Row from the 18th.